-RECOMMENDED: Full guide to Soho, New York
+RECOMMENDED: See the full guide to Soho, New York

 Not only is the iconic Balthazar still trendy, but the kitchen rarely makes a false step.
 At dinner, the place is perennially packed with rail-thin lookers dressed to the nines.
 But the bread is great, the food is good, and the service is surprisingly friendly.
 The $99 three-tiered seafood platter casts the most impressive shadow of any dish in town.
 The frisée aux lardons is exemplary.
-Roasted chicken on mashed potatoes for two, délicieux.
-Skate with brown butter and capers, yum.
+The skate with brown butter and capers and a standard-bearing roasted chicken on mashed potatoes for two are both délicieux.
 Don’t hate the patrons because they’re beautiful; just join them.

 The retro yacht interior at this sexy subterranean restaurant might make you forget you’re docked in Soho.
 Hit the sushi bar to compare the flavors and textures of premium catches, or grab a table for a more extensive meal.
 Lure’s greatest achievement is its treatment of the classics.
 Dishes that have become rote at so many fish-focused eateries—seared yellowtail glazed in dashi, a lobster roll stuffed with sweet meat—are executed here with the dazzling skill usually reserved for more ambitious menus.

 Fishing nets and posters of the Côte d’Azur may not entice you into this French bistro, but the exuberant cooking of Marseille-born chef-owner Didier Pawlicki should.
 The chef lavishes his mussels with curried cream and apples, and his garlicky, ruby-red slices of rare hanger steak are served with a sensuous trio of sides (carrot puree, potato gratin in a cheesy veil, and a pot of zucchini flan).
 A dessert of fluffy profiteroles had us moaning—very French indeed.

 Looking to spend the entire day in Soho?